-SQLite is a software library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.
+SQLite is a free and open-source software library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.

 Ranked in these QuestionsQuestion Ranking